telerik/fiddler-everywhere-docs/knowledge-base/using-fiddler-pro-dashboard.md

 ## Description

 The [Fiddler dashboard site](https://dashboard.getfiddler.com) provides means for managing subscription plans, payments, and the activation of account seats for Fiddler Everywhere and Fiddler Jam.
-How can I use the functionalities, which are accessible from [https://dashboard.getfiddler.com](https://dashboard.getfiddler.com) to activate and manage my subscriptions?
+How can I use the functionalities accessible from [https://dashboard.getfiddler.com](https://dashboard.getfiddler.com) to activate and manage my subscriptions?

 ## Solution

-The Fiddler dashboard site is where you can purchase and manage subscription plans, check and download your invoices, and maintain the payment methods.
+The [Fiddler dashboard site]https://dashboard.getfiddler.com) is where you can purchase and manage subscription plans, check and download your invoices, and maintain the payment methods.
 The site requires you to log in with a Fiddler or social media account.

 ### Dashboard Main Sections